Last Updated on March 30, 2023

 3. With a Ticked Coat

 A ticked coat will have flecks or spots of color on white areas of the coat.
-While an English Bulldog will never look spotted as a Dalmatian does, he can have small spots or dicks dotted irregularly around his coat.
+While this breed will never look spotted as a Dalmatian does, he can have small spots or dicks dotted irregularly around his coat.

 These colored specks are also particularly common on Platinum Bulldogs.